dotwebstack/dotwebstack-webcomponents/README.md

 ## Usage without React

-Here is an example of using web components in a non-React application:
+Here is an example of using webcomponents in a non-React application:

 ```js
 import { renderComponent } from '@dotwebstack/webcomponents';